haahussain/Life_Expectancy_Predictor_Multiple_Regression/README.md

 ![HeatMap](Images/heatmap.png)

 We then proceeded to remove all possible outliers by looking at box-whisker plots and scatter plots.
-Extreme obserations that were skewing the data were removed.
+Extreme observations that were skewing the data were removed.

 <img src=Images/paired_before_lifestyle.png alt="Scatter Before removing outliers" width="350"/>